 The Student Code of Conduct may be applied to conduct that takes place from the time a person accepts enrollment as a student and continues until the student withdraws or graduates, including periods during semester breaks and between semesters.
-Further, the Student Code of Conduct applies to guests of community members whose hosts may be held accountable for the misconduct of their guests.
-Visitors and guests are also protected by the Student Code of Conduct and may initiate grievances for violations of the Student Code of Conduct committed against them by members of the UIW community.
+Further, the Student Code of Conduct applies to visitors and guests of UIW students, whose hosts may be held accountable for any misconduct of their guests.
+Visitors and guests may initiate complaints for violations of the Student Code of Conduct committed against them by UIW students.

 There is no time limit on reporting violations of the Student Code of Conduct as long as the offending student is still enrolled at UIW; however, the longer someone waits to report an offense, the harder it becomes for University officials to obtain information and witness statements in order to make a determination regarding alleged violations.
 Though anonymity is permitted, it may limit the University's ability to investigate and respond to a complaint.
-Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Student Advocacy and Accountability and/or to UIWPD .
+Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Student Advocacy and Accountability and/or to UIWPD.